šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Spin is the universe’s structural backbone.

-This field governs plasma behavior, bonding, reconnection, and large‑scale cosmic filaments.
+This field governs plasma behavior, bonding, reconnection, and cosmic filaments.

 Temperature is the universe’s directional heartbeat.